 Ikobo An online money transfer service.
 Transfer money from credit card or US bank account via internet through a Visa® Prepaid Card sent to the recipient.
 First transfer may take 3-5 days, then seconds for next transfers.
 Fees are lower than Western Union and MoneyGram but there are monthly, ATM withdrawal and declined ATM withdrawal fees.

-MoneyGram Transfer money to the Philippines from MoneyGram locations in over 190 countries also in minutes.
+MoneyGram transfers money to the Philippines from MoneyGram locations in over 190 countries also in minutes.
 Money can be in Peso or US dollars by home delivery, cash pick up or 6,800+ ATMs through LBC ATM card.
 Online money transfer service using credit card is also available.
 Fees are closely the same with Western Union.

-TransferWise A new and cheaper way of sending money.
+TransferWise is a new and cheaper way of sending money.
 It transfers money at the real exchange rate.
 It matches you with someone with a peso account who wants to send the same amount in dollars if you are in the United Stated.
 Your dollars go to the dollar account of that person and the person’s pesos go to the peso account of your recipient.
 This avoids cross border movement of money and bypasses the banks.
 You save transfer fees and hidden charges.

 Western Union Philippines Their 7,300+ money transfer locations in the Philippines allow cash pick in almost every place - in a mall, bank, pawnshop, drug store, grocery store.
 Funds can be in Peso or US dollars, in minutes!
 Send money fast from over 200 countries online or through agents.
 But don't expect to make cheap money transfers with Western Union rates and fees.